A reason to smile: Indira’s sense of security

 The government’s land certification program and recognition of communal land rights are a promising foundation for socioeconomic progress.
 Landesa aims to support further efforts to strengthen the land rights of women, men and communities.

-- Landesa provides ongoing technical assistance on the USAID funded Ethiopia Land Administration to Nurture Development (LAND) project.
-Landesa’s initial involvolvement with the LAND program started with the preparation of a Gender Analysis and Action Plan (GAAP) in consultation with Tetra Tech, the Ethiopia LAND team, and government and community stakeholders.
+Landesa provided technical assistance on the USAID funded Ethiopia Land Administration to Nurture Development (LAND) project.
+Landesa’s initial involvement with the LAND program started with the preparation of a Gender Analysis and Action Plan (GAAP) in consultation with Tetra Tech, the Ethiopia LAND team, and government and community stakeholders.
 More recently, Landesa provided training on women’s land rights for the newly established Women’s Land Rights Task Force, the Federal Drafting Committee and the Oromia Pastoral Legislation Drafting Committee.